There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 Scarites ground beetles feed on decaying plant matter, fungi, and carrion from animals such as squirrels or mice.

-They will lay their eggs in decaying material, hatching them into larvae with black legs that have an orange-reddish color.
+They will lay their eggs in decaying material, hatching them into larvae with black legs that are orange-reddish.

 30. Variegated June Beetle

-The Variegated June Beetle is a large, bright green or blue-green beetle that often has brightly colored markings on its wing covers.
+The Variegated June Beetle is a large, bright green or blue-green beetle, often with brightly colored markings on its wing covers.

-It measures up to 1.5 inches long and has antennae that are almost as long as its body.
-This large beetle is active both day and night and lays eggs in the ground during late summer and fall.
+It measures up to 1.5 inches long and has almost as long antennae as its body.
+This large beetle is active day and night and lays eggs in the ground during late summer and fall.

 Additionally, the larvae look like small white grubs with brown heads.
 They burrow into the soil, where they live for two years before emerging as adults.

-If you find one of these types of beetles in North Carolina right there in your garden, please don’t squash it!
+If you find one of these types of beetles in your garden in North Carolina, please don’t squash it!
 They do not harm plants or humans but will fly away if handled too much.

 31. Varied Carpet Beetle